geigi/what_the_hack/README.md

 ![][image-2]

 Have you ever wondered what "White Hat Hacking" is all about?
-Try it yourself as the head of an white hat hacking company in **What the Hack**!
+Try it yourself as the head of a white hat hacking company in **What the Hack**!
 Get started by hiring your first employee, buy your first computer and accept one of many generated missions.
 But it's not as easy as it sounds - each employee has it's strengths and weaknesses, so be sure to find the perfect mission for your team.
 While playing the game you'll learn a lot about IT security, hacking and prevention of cyber attacks.

 **What the Hack** is a modular game.
 Creating extensions is easy with the free [Unity Editor][1].
 Have a look at section [Mod Development][2] for more information.

+# Features
+- What the Hack is a platform
+	- Support for all kind of different extensions! (called *Mods*)
+	- Multiple difficulties: game content for everyone
+	- Interactive missions that test your knowledge
+- Base Game
+	- The base game ships with a special employee and basic missions about IT-security
+- Two game modes: Classic and Realtime!
+	- **Classic**: Just as every other game.
+Start it and enjoy!
+Automatic saving is included.
+	- **Realtime**: Even when you close the game, the game time passes.
+Without draining your battery.
+You’ll get notifications when your employees need your assistance!

 # How to play
 **What the Hack** is designed for your smartphone, but you can also try it on PC.

-## Installing a mod
+# Installing a mod
+## Addon-Apps on Android
+On Android you can install special Addon-Apps, that contain extensions for **What the Hack**!

+## Manual
 Mods are served as a zip file and contain a folder which needs to be copied to specific locations depending on your operating system.
 - **Android:** `Android/data/com.hsd.wth/files/Mods/` (on external storage or SD card)
 - **Linux & macOS & Windows:** `Mods` directory side by side with the executable